 Hiking alongside a chilly spring fed stream, or plunging into a freezing cold swimming hole at the end of a good trail – are pretty radical pleasures.
 Perks that are extra-appreciated during Arizona’s blazing summer heat, and define some of the best Summer hikes Arizona! !
 Abundant lakes in the Prescott and Mogollon Rim areas make for cooling retreats, even if sometimes swimming isn’t allowed.

-Scroll down to explore water hikes by region (listed north to south).
+Scroll down to explore water hikes by region.
 Click hike names for full details.

 Phoenix Area Water Feature Hikes

 ★★★★★ Butcher Jones Hiking Trail / Moderate / Saguaro Lake / 2.5 miles